eniac1546/Android-control-RC-Car/README.md

 5. Bluetooth Module - You can use either HC05 or HC06 bluetooth moduleboth will work for this project.

-6.Arduino- You can use Arduini uno as well as arduino nano (Arduinio uno is preferred as it will reduce the wirings from the bread board).
+6. Arduino- You can use Arduino uno as well as arduino nano (Arduinio uno is preferred as it will reduce the wirings from the bread board).

 7. Bread Board -(It's upto you.
 I havent use the breadboard in this project, but i used the breadboard while primery testing)